Sociology and Anthropology

 • Social services: rehabilitation, case management, group work with youth or the elderly, recreation or administration.

-• Community work: fund raising for social service organizations, nonprofits, child-care or community development agencies, or environmental groups.
-Corrections: in probation, parole, or other criminal justice work.
+• Social Change and Community development: research, staffing or fundraising for social service organizations, nonprofits, cultural institutions, child/family wellbeing or community development agencies, or environmental groups.

 • Business: human relations, advertising, marketing and consumer research, insurance, real estate, personnel work, training or sales.